The Temple Building was once located at 62-76 Richmond St W and Bay St (on the northwest corner) in the Financial District of Toronto.

 In 1970, the Temple Building, an architectural gem, was demolished.
 A piece of it can be found at the Guild Inn Estate, along with other saved architectural fragments from Toronto’s past.

 By 1972, the 32-story office tower, which we know today as 390 Bay St, was completed.
 Initially, it was home to Temple Insurance, with retail space on the lower floors.

 The Remarkable Dr Oronhyatekha

 Oronhyatekha, whose name means “burning cloud” in Mohawk, was born in 1841 on the Six Nations Reserve.
-He went to the Mohawk Institute, a residential school, where he trained to be a shoemaker.
+He went to the Mohawk Institute, a residential school, where he trained as a shoemaker.
 In 1860, Oronhyatekha was asked to present the Mohawk address to the visiting Prince of Wales.
-It was there that he met Sir Henry Acland, Regius Professor of Medicine at Oxford University, who asked Oronhyatekha to study medicine at Oxford.
+There, he met Sir Henry Acland, Regius Professor of Medicine at Oxford University, who asked Oronhyatekha to study medicine at Oxford.
 Along with being his mentor, they became such good friends, Oronhyatekha named one of his sons Acland.

 In 1889, Dr Oronhyatekha came to Toronto and had a second home at 211 Carlton St. His responsibilities grew at the IOF.
 Under his 27-year leadership, the Independent Order of Foresters grew to be one of the largest fraternal organizations in the world.